If you love muffins, these gluten free and dairy free blueberry coconut muffins are quick and easy to make.

 Muffins are always fun to make….and more fun to eat.

 My kids love muffins after a long day at school.
 Muffins are sweet enough to be a treat and healthier than most cookies.
 Add your ingredients, and add your favorite mix-ins.
 Any fresh fruit will work perfectly in this muffin recipe.
+Here are more of my kids’ favorite muffin recipes.

 These blueberry and coconut muffins are also delicious as gluten free breakfast muffins.
 But don’t tell your kids these are healthy!